CRTX20/PyList/README.md

-# PyList: Telegram to Spotify Playlist Sync
+# BHPlaylist: Telegram to Spotify Playlist Sync

 ## Purpose

-PyList is a Python project designed to automate the process of collecting Spotify track links shared in a Telegram group or channel and adding them to a specific Spotify playlist.
+BHPlaylist is a Python project designed to automate the process of collecting Spotify track links shared in a Telegram group or channel and adding them to a specific Spotify playlist.
 This tool helps music communities and curators keep their Spotify playlists up-to-date with tracks recommended or shared in their Telegram chats, without manual copy-pasting or duplicate entries.

 ## Features
 - Connects to a Telegram group or channel and scans recent messages for Spotify track links.